Wolleaf/CS61C-project3/README.md

 # CS61CPU

-Look ma, I made a CPU!
-Here's what I did:

--
+I have to say: it took me a long time to finish this cpu.